GUILFORD LAND CONSERVATION TRUST, INC.

 Section 1.
 Annual Meeting.
 The Annual Meeting of the members of the Corporation shall be held in Guilford at such place and on such day, in the spring, as the Board of Directors (or the President, in the absence of action by the Board of Directors) may determine, for the purpose of electing directors and officers and the transaction of any other business which may legally come before the meeting.

 Section 2.
 Special Meetings.
-A Special Meeting of the members of the Corporation may be called at any time by the President, by the Board of Directors, or upon a petition in writing signed by twenty-five members of the Corporation entitled to vote.
+A Special Meeting of the members of the Corporation may be called at any time by the President, by the Board of Directors.

 Section 4.
 Nominations for Directors and Officers.
-At least one month before the Annual Meeting, the President (or the Board of Directors in the absence of action by the President) shall appoint a nominating committee which shall nominate one person for each position of non-officer director to be filled, and one person each for President, Vice President, Secretary, and Treasurer.
-Additional nominations for directors and officers may be made by petition signed by five member entitled to vote and delivered to the President or the Secretary of the Corporation at least seven days before the Annual Meeting.
+At least one (1) month before the Annual Meeting, the President (or the Board of Directors in the absence of action by the President) shall appoint a nominating committee which shall nominate one (1) person for each position of non-officer director to be filled, and one (1) person each for President, Vice President, Secretary, and Treasurer.
+Additional nominations for directors and officers may be made by petition signed by at least two hundred (200) members entitled to vote and delivered to the President or the Secretary of the Corporation at least fourteen (14) days before the Annual Meeting.
 Nominations may not be made from the floor.

 ARTICLE IV – FISCAL YEAR